About thecovertcode

 • Brenda Darden – President & CEO – AnitaB.org, Driving Tech Equity and Inclusive Innovation.

-• Nancy Harhut – Co-Founder & Chief Creative Officer at HBT Marketing, a consultancy which specializes in applying human behavior techniques to marketing.
+• Nancy Harhut – Co-Founder & Chief Creative Officer at HBT Marketing, a consultancy that specializes in applying human behavior techniques to marketing.

 • John Pitre – President & CEO of Natural Power Concepts; American visionary painter.